jxs/hawkeye/README.md

 There are multiple ways to run these components locally.

-### Docker
+### Local Docker Setup

 > `hawkeye-api` currently has a hard dependency on being executed within a Kubernetes
-> environment, so it's helpful to run Docker with Kubernetes enabled.
+> environment, so it's helpful to run Docker with Kubernetes enabled if you use
+> something like Docker Desktop.

 To run a Worker service: